How To Overcome Boredom

 At times, boredom may feel like a hurdle you can't overcome.
 If you've tried several solutions to no avail, consider confiding in a therapist.

-Those experiencing mental health conditions like depression may be prone to higher levels of boredom.
+People experiencing mental health conditions like depression may be prone to higher levels of boredom.
 Depression can make it hard to get out of bed and even more challenging to make it to a therapist's office.
-If you struggle to leave home during this time, online therapy is an option that allows you to do it from the comfort of your home.
+If you struggle to leave home during this time, online therapy is an option that allows you to attend therapy from the comfort of your home.
 As you experience boredom throughout the day, you might message your therapist for support and advice.

 In recent years, the popularity of online counseling has grown, as has research surrounding its effectiveness.
 This analysis of 17 studies found that internet-based CBT was more effective than face-to-face CBT at reducing depression symptom severity.